Irallia/IZW-HU-Parasites/README.md

 * Based on ```https://github.com/majuss/globi-parasites.git```.

+# Done
+- give all nodes without ott ids pseudo ids (higher value than all ott ids)
+- rebuild the json to graph style (nodes, edges collections) (json and tsv available)

 # ToDo's

 **Currently working on:**

-- give all nodes without ott ids pseudo ids (higher value than all ott ids)
-- rebuild the json to graph style (nodes, edges collections)
+- add attributes parasitic / freeliving on every leaf node (ask Marius for help)
+- Have a look at phylogeny programms: Raxml, mrbayes, beast.
+- Define possible algorithms for calculating node properties.

 **In the long run:**

-- add attributes parasitic / freeliving on every node
-- Implement an algorithm to give the nodes attribute 'parasite' or 'freeliving'.
+- Implement an algorithm to give the inner nodes attribute 'parasite' or 'freeliving'.

 **Future work:**

 - Find origins for parasitism.
 - Add symbiontic or other attributes to the nodes.
+- Parsimony analysis of coevolving species associations + recontruction the history of host-parasite associations.recontruction the history of host-parasite associations.